Ktt-Development/simplehttpserver/README.md

 ### Root Handler
 A handler to help process homepage and 404  requests.
 ### File Handler
-Host files, set their contexts, control their output, host directories and support for file walking,
+Host files, set their contexts, control their output, host directories and support for file walking.

 ## New Features
 ### Constants